GomathiRaveendran/garbage-detection/long-description.md

 <br>

 <h2>Step 1: Identifying the Garbage</h2>
-<p>With the help of delivery/transport services such as Uber, Zomato, we can identify the littered areas of the city by fixing an inference machine that is customized to identify trash on the go.
-We've used YOLO for the object identification.</p>
+<p>With the help of delivery/transport services such as Uber, Zomato, we can identify the littered areas of the city by fixing an inference machine with a gps tracker and a smart camera that is customized to identify trash on the go.
+We've used YOLO for the object detection.
+The litter identified can be further classified by the to be cardboard, glass, metal, paper, plastic, and trash where trash includes wrappers and other indecipherable litter.</p>

 <h2>Step 2: Getting the Location & the Hardware</h2>
 <p>The frames where garbage was detected would be sent along with the GPS co-ordinates of the location where the frame was taken and sent to Node-RED, a service provided by IBM that makes connecting IoT devices to web applications simple.</p>